What’s the biggest problem of many great copywriters?

 People with this intent want to visit a specific website.
 Therefore, it’s not something you’d rather like to rank for.

 For example: If people type the search query Steam, they are most likely looking for the Steam landing page.

-When users are set and ready to buy something, we call it a transactional intent.
+When users are set and ready to buy something, we call it transactional intent.
 Therefore, people with this intent are looking for the best purchase option.
-Then, the search term users put into the search bar may include words like buy, deal, discount, purchase, product name.
+Then, the search term users put into the search bar may include words like buy, deal, discount, purchase, and product name.

-They are telling Google search engines, loud and clear, that they got money in their pockets and they want to land on your product pages.
+They are telling Google search engines loud and clear that they got money in their pockets and they want to land on your product pages.

 Users with this intent are likely to buy something shortly.
 At this point, they are at an early stage of the customer journey.
 However, they need more time for research.
 In this case, your task is to make a good impression to encourage the customer to come back later.